$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Simulation framework

 A ground detector array was emulated by a 2D-histogram, each cell representing a station with an area of $\approx 12\,{\rm m^2}$.
 The stations were arranged to cover a circular surface of $\sim 1\,{\rm km}$ radius with a uniform fill factor ($FF$) -- defined as the ratio between the instrumented area and the shower collection area.
 Different fill factors were obtained by masking the 2D-histogram with a regular pattern.

 The signal in each station was estimated as the sum of the expected signals due to the particles hitting the station, using dedicated parameterizations as a function of the particle energy for protons, muons and electrons/gammas.
-These curves were obtained by injecting vertical particles sampled uniformly on top of a \emph{Mercedes} Cherenkov detector station~\cite{Mercedes}.
+These curves were obtained by injecting vertical particles sampled uniformly on top of a \emph{Mercedes} Cherenkov detector station~\cite{Mercedes}, a single-layer, small \footnote{$2\,{\rm m}$ radius, $1.7\,{\rm m}$ water height} WCD with $3$ PMTs arranged in a $120^{\circ}$ star configuration at its bottom.
+This procedure was used to estimate the signal deposited by the Vertical Equivalent Muon (VEM) in the \emph{Mercedes} WCD as well.
+It was found that $1\,{\rm VEM}\simeq 244\,{\rm photoelectrons}$.

 The parameterizations were built for the mean signal in the station and the signal distribution standard deviation.
 Through the use of these two numbers, it was possible to emulate the fluctuations in the signal response of the WCDs due to the stochastic processes of particle interactions and light collection.
 Additionally, for muons, the fluctuation in their tracklength due to geometry variations was included as well.
 This was achieved using the distribution of the muons taken from proton-induced shower simulations run over a Geant4 simulation, which provided the geometry of the WCD array and stations.